sguox002/leetcode/leetcode-all.md

 - use ladder first, when ladder is used up, replace a ladder with min bricks needed.
 ->>
 ## graph
+<<-1557	Minimum Number of Vertices to Reach All Nodes    		74.3%	Medium
+greedy: only source nodes are not reachable
+->>

 <<-1584	Min Cost to Connect All Points    		49.0%	Medium
 a list of 2d points with integer coordinates, the cost of connecting two points is the manhattan distance |x1-x2|+|y1-y2|. return the min cost to make all points connected.